Updated: Nov 13, 2021

 6. Get adjusted!

-You may find it interesting to know that (although not conclusive) there are a number of studies that suggest an immune boost occurs after a chiropractic adjustment.
-So maybe add chiropractic care to your immune boosting tool kit.
+You may find it interesting to know that (although not conclusive) there are a number of studies that suggest an improvement in the immune system occurs after a chiropractic adjustment.
+So maybe add chiropractic care to your immune system supporting tool kit.
 (23, 24, 25, 26).

 Regular exercise, reducing stress, probiotics, adequate vitamin D levels, and even sex, may also help reduce the incidence of a cold or flu!